What is glycogen storage disease in children?

-Experts know of at least 9 types of GSD.
-They are grouped by the enzyme that is missing in each one.
+Types of GSD are grouped by the enzyme that is missing in each one.
 Each GSD has its own symptoms and needs different treatment.

 Type I or

-Cori’s disease.
-People with type III don’t have enough of an enzyme (the debranching enzyme) that helps break down glycogen.
+Cori disease, or Forbes disease.
+People with type III don’t have enough of an enzyme called the debranching enzyme, which helps break down glycogen.
 The glycogen can’t fully break down.
 It collects in the liver and in muscle tissues.
 Symptoms include a swollen belly, delayed growth, and weak muscles.

 What causes glycogen storage disease in a child?